Haa District: The local deity Chungdue

-The famous Lam Pema Lingpa also documented the activities of another local deity known as Aup Chungdue.
-Chungdue was responsible for meteor storms, cyclones, wildfires, rocks splitting apart, earthquakes, and a number of other mystical disasters.
+The famous Lam Pema Lingpa also documented what was supposedly the activities of another local deity known as Aup Chungdue.
+Chungdue was said to be responsible for meteor storms, cyclones, wildfires, rocks splitting apart, earthquakes, and a number of other disasters.
 The Guru Padmasambhava arrived in the late 8th century and subdued the deity.
-However the deity's force is not to be taken lightly.

 In the 15th century aup Chungdue decreed that the people of Ha Shogona village where not to come in contact with any followers of a certain monk in nearby Paro dzongkhag.
-When a young Haa man married a girl from Paro they believed no harm would come to them.
-However, as they crossed a river between the two districts the knots tying her infant to her back suddenly came loose and the baby fell into the river and drown.
+According to the story, a young Haa man married a girl from Paro, and, unsuspecting, as they crossed a river between the two districts, the knots tying her infant to her back came loose and the baby fell into the river and drowned.

 Other features

-Also near the Black and White temples is a special stupa chorten marking the site where an imprint of Guru Padmasambhava's body and hat may be found in a large rock.
+Neat the Black and White temples is a special stupa chorten marking the site where an imprint of Guru Padmasambhava's body and hat may be found in a large rock.